xxvader/Windows-Update-Disabler----wUD/README.txt

 resource and will run in the background at 20mb.
 It requires no internet connection, block the hell out of it with your firewall if you wish. wUD is 100% spyware, malware, and virus free.
 Run a 1000 scans on it and see for yourself.

-wUD will sound an audio siren alert when Windows Update attempts to reenable itself while being in "Lock Off" mode. wUD will attack it and disable it immediately and automatically.

 ░░░░Patch Registry
 Patching will stop current Windows Update services and add